We work to open doors for our future leaders, innovators, and adventurers to explore, create and learn on their own terms.

 To create extraordinary experiences that champion the wonder and joy of childhood.

 Since we first opened in a converted school bus in 1973, we have served the metro-Denver community as the learning institution for young children and their caregivers.
 In no time, our need for a more permanent location was evident and we leased a renovated building on Bannock Street.
 Within months, the museum was drawing record numbers of visitors, so we began planning for a larger facility.
 In 1984, we opened our new building in its present location along the west bank of the Platte River.

-We recently went through a $16.1 million expansion, creating a 9-acre campus and doubling our exhibit space.
+In 2015, we went through a $16.1 million expansion, creating a 9-acre campus and doubling our exhibit space.
 Several exciting new exhibits were part of our expansion, including Altitude, The Art Studio, Energy, Joy Park, The Teaching Kitchen and Water.

 Our Museum is a community place where children and their grown-ups can learn through play.
 Our five guidelines provide a safe environment for learning and fun.

 The Children's Museum of Denver at Marsico Campus is a member of the Association of Children's Museums, a trade organization made up of more than 500 members.
 Children's museums are one of the fastest-growing segments in United States educational/cultural institutions.
 Over the last decade, the number of children's museums has grown by 100% annually, reaching 30 million children and their families.
 Children's museums rank only second to zoos among museum-related attractions in their ability to attract ethnically and culturally diverse audiences, and address the developmental needs of young children.